mvolkmann/blog/input/pwa.md

 ---

 Progressive web apps support offline operation using a service worker.
-11ty sites can also use a service worker so their pages are accessible when offline.
+11ty sites do this too so their pages are accessible when offline.

 One approach is to cache all asset files
 (including images and stylesheets)